Tom Hanks Geppetto stay motion Pinocchio Selena Gomez cooking HBO

 RELATED: “E!
 News” cancelled by NBCUniversal after nearly-30 years on air

 Current “E!
-News” co-host Lilliana Vazquez broke her silence on Instagram, writing “Thankful for this unimaginable journey and I’ll miss this crew and crew past perception… sure, occasion the 4am name time.”
+News” co-host Lilliana Vazquez broke her silence on Instagram, writing “Thankful for this unbelievable journey and I’ll miss this group and crew past perception… sure, occasion the 4am name time.”

-NBCUniversal only in the near past launched their free streaming platform, Peacock, final month, and based on Deadline, the corporate is working to closely restructure transfer in direction of streaming within the coming months.
+NBCUniversal only in the near past launched their free streaming platform, Peacock, final month, and in keeping with Deadline, the corporate is working to closely restructure transfer in direction of streaming within the coming months.

 The iconic Disney movie from the 1940s is reportedly being remade with filmmaker Robert Zemeckis on the helm.
-Early experiences additionally point out that Tom Hanks is “pulling some strings” to get in on the mission.
+Early studies additionally point out that Tom Hanks is “pulling some strings” to get in on the venture.

 Hanks is in talks to play “Pinocchio” creator and wood-carver, Geppetto.